Skip to content

 When should someone with dementia go into a care home?

-When an individual’s dementia care needs can no longer be comfortably or safely managed at home, it’s time to consider moving into a care home or seeking extra support.
+When an individual’s dementia care needs can no longer be comfortably or safely managed at home, it’s time to consider moving into a care home for dementia or seeking extra support.
 Choosing to move into a care home is a big decision, particularly for someone with dementia, and it can be hard to know when to take that step.

 Whether you have received a dementia diagnosis yourself and are planning for your future, or you are struggling to care for a loved one who lives with dementia, we are here to support you to recognise the right time for someone with dementia to go into a care home.